ukhsa-collaboration/MOST/README.md

 	You can run PMS script by using the following 2 pathways:
 	1. The script can be run by specifying a workflow and full path to the input directory.
-The input directory should contain a pair of fastq files. e.g PMS.py -w salmonella-typing.1-3-3  -i < full path to the input directory>
+The input directory should contain a pair of fastq files. e.g PMS.py -w <workflow name>  -i < full path to the input directory>
-		  PMS.py -w salmonella-typing.1-3-3  -i /home/rediat/mlst/123
 		Note:If you are using a workflow you must specify an input directory

-	2. The script can be run by specifying the full path of the paired fastq files, MLST database and output directory e.g PMS.py -1 <full path to the fastq file> -2 <full path to the fastq file>  -o   <full path to the output directory>  -st <full path to the MLST database>
+	2. The script can be run by specifying the full path of the paired fastq files, MLST database and output directory e.g PMS.py -1 <full path to the fastq file> -2 <full path to the fastq file>  -o   <full path to the output directory>  -st <full path to the directory containing the alleles fasta and profiles.txt files>
-		PMS.py -1 /home/rediat/mlst/123/123.R1.fastq.gz -2 /home/rediat/mlst/123/123.R2.fastq.gz  -o  /home/rediat/mlst/123/mlst_type -st /home/rediat/python_code/PMS/1-0/MLST_data/salmonella-typing.1-3-3

 		Note: If you are passing full fastq paths to the fastq -1 and fastq -2 params, you need also to pass to the -st|--profile_file_directory  param a path to a reference_dir containing reference fasta files for each gene of interest and a profiles.txt files.

-Running PMS.py to determine ST and infer salmonella serotype
+##Running PMS.py to determine ST and infer salmonella serotype
 -------------------------------------------------------------